Master of Population Health Sciences

 The MPHS program is offered in a full-time, 10-month format.
 A minimum of 12 credit units is required for full-time student status, and the maximum course load is 18 credit units per semester.
 Part-time study options are available.

 Core MPHS Courses

 |PHS 510||Introduction to SAS for Clinical Research 1||1|

 |PHS 502||Intermediate Epidemiology||3|

 |PHS 505||Ethics in Population and Clinical Health||1|

 |PHS 500||Current Topics in Public Health (medical students only)||1|

-Students with previous SAS experience may opt out of this required class by taking the final exam on July 19 at the Taylor Avenue Building (Julius Richmond, Room 2132).
+Students with previous SAS experience may opt out of this required class by taking the final exam.
 Students who receive a 90% or higher on the exam will be exempt from taking the course.

 Information about elective courses is available on the MPHS website.